 “Will this be credit or debit?”
-You may have heard this common question at the grocery store, department store or pharmacy.
-Since a debit card looks like a credit card, but works like a check or ATM card, you may be confused about how to decide.
+You may have heard this common question at the grocery store, department store, or pharmacy.
+Since a debit card looks like a credit card, but works like cash, you may be confused about how to decide.
 You’re not alone.

-Members often tell us they use their PIN to speed along transaction more quickly.
-With today’s technology there is normally no delay in processing credit transactions.
-For a small purchase such as a cup of coffee, a PIN-based transaction may be a good and efficient choice but ultimately, a PIN-based transaction is typically no quicker than a signature-based transaction.
+Members often tell us that they use their PIN to speed along the check out process more quickly.
+With today’s technology, there is normally no delay when choosing “credit.”
+For a small purchase, such as a cup of coffee, a PIN-based transaction may be a good and efficient choice but ultimately, a PIN-based transaction is typically no quicker than a signature-based transaction.

 Bottom line: your signature has value

-So, the next time you’re asked “credit or debit?” choose credit.
-It provides greater safety and security for you and greater revenue for the credit union which, in turn, allows us to provide greater value to loyal members, like you.
+So, the next time you’re asked “credit or debit?” – choose credit.
+It provides greater safety and security for you.